odolbeau/odolbeau.fr/source/_posts/2014-10-30-benchmark-php-amqp-lib-amqp-extension-swarrot.md

 compile the `rabbitmq-c` (an AMQP client in C used by the php extension) which can be a bit boring.

-So, if you already install the extension and if it's not a problem for you, go for it!
+So, if you already installed the extension or if it's not a problem for you, go for it!
 Otherwise, don't panic and use the library!

 In both case, take a look at [Swarrot](https://github.com/swarrot/swarrot) (and